PhD projects

 DC3: Understanding the processes controlling the concentration-discharge (c-q) relationships in rivers using high-frequency water quality sampling.

-DC4: Nutrient processing in river networks by combining high frequency sensors and stable P and N isotopes
+DC4: Nutrient processing in stream networks by combining high frequency sensors and stable P and N isotopes

 DC5: A role for citizen science in water quality monitoring and protection